varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 * we communicate in terms of objects naturally mapped from the problem domain
 * the communication is abstracted away into pseudo-transactional sets of distributed operations with error handling

-Altogether it combines into a robust mass-networked product that is able to thrive in the wild of industrial automation jungle.
+Altogether it combines into a robust distributed system that is able to thrive in the wild of industrial automation jungle.

 *TL;DR Helping people escape tunnel fires with Lisp and funny sounds*